Identifying Crack Pipes and Other Paraphernalia

-Like most forms of drug abuse, taking crack requires various bits of equipment.
-Crack is most commonly smoked through pipes, bongs, and homemade devices.
+Like most forms of drugs, taking crack requires various bits of equipment.
+Crack is most commonly smoked through pipes, but bongs and homemade devices may also be used.
+Learn how to identify these paraphernalia in this article.

 Key takeaways: